SofaPirate/Plaquette/docs/events.rst

 Managing Multiple Events
 ------------------------

-It is possible to register multiple callbacks with the same event, and one callback can be assigned to many events.
+It is possible to register multiple callbacks with the same event.
+Likewise, a single callback can be registered with many events.

 Example: Launch both ``toggleLed()`` and ``printButton()`` on button press, registering ``printButton()`` to both press and release events.